jundalisay/spblist/content/en/research/hahnemann/chronic/part-11.md

 ---
-heading: Part 11a
+heading: Part 11
-title: "The Nature of Chronic Diseases"
+title: "Cases of Itch"
-description: ""
+description: "A girl had a violent eruption of itch on the legs, with large ulcers in the bend of the knee.
+Being attacked with smallpox the itch was suppressed."
 author: Samuel Hahnemann
 weight: 28
 image: /covers/chronic.jpg